What is a Community Foundation?

 How does CFFK cover operating expenses?

-Our operating expenses are covered by administrative fees ranging from 1% to 2% for donor services, along with donor gifts and income from our VIPs in Paradise and Friends of the Foundation
+Our operating expenses are covered by administrative fees ranging from 1% to 2% for donor services, along with our endowment earnings.

 Why does CFFK charge an administrative fee to manage the funds?